Milestone (song)

 Milestone is BoA's first DVD single (31st overall) which was released on December 7, 2011 to commemorate her 10th anniversary in Japan.
 The song is written and composed by STY who was requested by Avex to write a song for BoA's 10th anniversary.
 The song was first performed at Audio Technica's 50th-anniversary live party, and later a 7-second snippet of the song live performance at J-Wave Live: Autumn was leaked.

-The DVD consists 30 minutes' worth of videos, including the music video, making of and short documentary and interview videos.
+The DVD consists of 30 minutes' worth of videos, including the music video, making of and short documentary and interview videos.

 Information

 The single consists of one new song, "Milestone", and two previously released songs: "I See Me" and "Meri Kuri ~Best & USA Version~".
 BoA stated that "Meri Kuri ~Best & USA Version~" was also included because the release was around Christmas time.
 "I See Me", however, had previously been unreleased.

 Music Video was released on MTV Japan on November 22, 2011.
 It was later released by Avex on YouTube on December 4.
 The video was identified as the short version but it's actually the normal version.